 What to think about 10-15 years from retirement

 When do you plan to retire?
-According to Statistics Canada, the average retirement age for Canadians back in 2010 was 62.1 years, but by 2020, it had climbed to an average of 64.5 years.1 Whatever age you have in mind for your retirement, as you start to inch closer, start to prepare.
+According to Statistics Canada, the average retirement age for Canadians back in 2010 was 62.1 years, but by 2020, it had climbed to an average of 64.5 years.1 Whatever age you have in mind for your retirement, as you start to inch closer, you’ll need to start to prepare.

-Create a retirement budget.
 How can you figure out if you’ve saved enough for retirement if you don’t know how much your retirement will cost?
 Start with some educated guesses.
 Prepare an approximate budget that gives you a realistic idea of your basic living costs during retirement – and then check it against your projected retirement income to identify any funding gaps.